laurakond/Stitch-Art-Guides-pp4/TESTING.md

 ### Lighthouse testing
 Website performance, accessibility, best practices and SEO were tested using Lighthouse web performance testing tool.
 The tests were carried out using Google Chrome.

+The scores have been marked down due to the use of external CDNs and Cloudinary storage.

 <details>
 <summary>Index page</summary>